structurizr/java/docs/spring-petclinic.md

 ComponentFinder componentFinder = new ComponentFinder(
     webApplication, "org.springframework.samples.petclinic",
     new SpringComponentFinderStrategy(
-            new ReferencedTypesSupportingTypesStrategy()
+            new ReferencedTypesSupportingTypesStrategy(false)
     ),
     new SourceCodeComponentFinderStrategy(new File(sourceRoot, "/src/main/java/"), 150));

 componentFinder.findComponents();
 ```

-The ```SpringComponentFinderStrategy``` is a pre-built component finder strategy that understands how applications are built with Spring and how to identify Spring components, such as MVC controllers, REST controllers, services, repositories, JPA repositories, etc. The way that you identify supporting types (i.e. the Java classes and interfaces) that implement a component is also pluggable, and here we're looking for all types referenced by the component type(s).
+The ```SpringComponentFinderStrategy``` is a pre-built component finder strategy that understands how applications are built with Spring and how to identify Spring components, such as MVC controllers, REST controllers, services, repositories, JPA repositories, etc. The way that you identify supporting types (i.e. the Java classes and interfaces) that implement a component is also pluggable.
+Here, with the ```ReferencedTypesSupportingTypesStrategy```, we're looking for all types directly referenced by the component type(s).
+See [Components and supporting types](supporting-types.md) for more details about this.

 Once the components and their supporting types have been identified, the dependencies between components are also identified and extracted.